 I’ll discuss more about the “why” later in this article, but another source to check is local outfitter GoNorth.
 They’re Alaskans, so they’re more flexible about their rules and they provide vehicles they know can handle the terrain.
 Save $10 on your booking with coupon GONTFY.

-Check your credit car for rental car coverage
+How to Rent a Car in Alaska: Check your credit car for rental car coverage

 Most avid travelers these days have a credit card in their wallet that includes primary rental car coverage.
 This is a major upgrade over secondary rental car coverage.
 What is primary rental car coverage?

-Simply, it means that if almost anything bad happens to your rental car the credit car will take care of the bill and it won’t impact your car insurance rate back home.
+Simply, it means that if almost anything bad happens to your rental car the credit card will take care of the bill and it won’t impact your car insurance rate back home.
 Thankfully we didn’t have to use our policy in Alaska but we’ve used it on other trips and been grateful to have it.

 The most important thing to know about using your credit card for rental car insurance in Alaska is that you must decline all coverage offered by the rental car agency.
 They’ll even offer innocuous-sounding windshield glass coverage for those inevitable stones flying around on the roads, but you’ll decline that too.
 Fear not, your credit card insurance will take care of it!